Updated January 2019

 Ashker’s Juice Bar and Cafe

-Ashker’s on Elmwood (and a summer pop-up in Delaware Park) is a go-to spot for vegetarians.
+Ashker’s (and their summer pop-up in Delaware Park) is a go-to spot for vegetarians.
 While they don’t offer quite as many vegan options, Ashker’s is perfect vegetarians since their menu is full of delicious veggie options.
-Plus they have a full smoothie and juice bar.
+Plus they have a full smoothie and juice bar!

 Fry Baby Donut Co.